Topic 14 – Software Project Management

 You will know how to create a design for an application including static and dynamic structure, data organization, business processing workflows.

-(iii) when you write a software system together with 20 other developers and you do not know how to integrate results of all the developers into one solution or (iv) when you software system serves 20 users simultaneously very well but it stops when serving 2,000 users simultaneously and you do not know how to fix it.
+(iv) you have a software system that could serve 20 users simultaneously very well but it stops responding when serving 2,000 users simultaneously and you do not know how to fix it.

 Alright!
 What should I do now?